SystemsApproach/book/applications/multimedia.rst

 integers according to the Network Time Protocol).
 Finally, we get to the information about the media for this session.
-This session has three media types available—audio, video, and a shared whiteboard application known as “``wb``”.
+This session has three media types available—audio, video, and a shared whiteboard application known as ``wb``.
 For each media type there is one line of information formatted as follows:

 ::